 The nature of our work as caregivers requires that we notify appropriate persons when we must be absent so that patient care is not compromised, and both clinical and educational responsibilities are fairly shared.

-As a supportive community that values wellness and well-being, the School of Medicine faculty and administration realize that various circumstances, emergent or otherwise, will require that members of our community will need to be absent from required events.
+As a supportive community that values wellness and well-being, the School of Medicine faculty and administration realize that various circumstances--emergent or otherwise--will require that members of our community must occasionally be absent from required events.
 Furthermore, we must work together to support each other during circumstances that take us away from required events.
 This policy outlines a process by which students can be granted excused absences.
 Failure to comply with this policy will be considered unprofessional behavior.

-Excused absences will be considered for the following circumstances:
+Excused absences will be considered for the following reasons:

-- Appointments for medical care that cannot be scheduled outside your MD program responsibilities
+- Appointments for medical care that cannot reasonably be scheduled outside your MD program responsibilities

-- Scholarly presentation at an academically relevant national meeting
+- To give a scholarly presentation at an academically relevant national meeting

-- Running for or holding national office in a professionally relevant national organization
+- Running for or holding national office in a relevant professional organization

 - Religious observances